jdtcob/DataScienceCapstone/README.md

-# Data Science Capstone Final Project: A Text Prediction Algorithm built with the SwiftKey Dataset
+# Data Science Capstone Project: A Text Prediction Algorithm built with the SwiftKey Dataset
 This README file describes the algorithm and all files necessary to satisfy the shinyApps requirement for the Data Science Capstone final project.

-### From the Coursera Course website
-Project Requirements:
+### Project Requirements
 The goal of this exercise is to create a product to highlight the prediction algorithm that you have built and to provide an interface that can be accessed by others.
 For this project you must submit:

 1. A Shiny app that takes as input a phrase (multiple words) in a text box input and outputs a prediction of the next word.